dat-ecosystem-archive/docs/docs/faq.md

 Dat links are private and unadvertised unless they are explicitly shared publicly by the user, meaning that Dat supports private, end-to-end encrypted data exchange by default.

-## Is there JavaScript implementation?
+## Is there a JavaScript implementation?

-Yes, find it on GitHub: [dat-js](http://github.com/joehand/dat-js).
+Yes, it is our only implementation.
+Find it on GitHub: [dat-js](http://github.com/joehand/dat-js).

-## Is there any non-persistent JS Dat implementation?

-Not yet.
-Want to work on it?
-Start here to learn more: [dat-js](http://github.com/joehand/dat-js).

 ## Is there an online dataset registry, like GitHub?